Mattlister/FilmDBMain/README.md

 ### Huge Thanks and Acknowledgements

-* I'd like to say thank you to my mentor Simen Daehlin who has supported me     throughout the project and has been a great influence and inspired me to keep going.
+* I'd like to say a special thank you to my mentor Simen Daehlin who has supported me throughout the project and has been a great influence and inspired me to keep going.
+He helped me understand better processes of my code and more efficient industry standards.

 * I'd like to say a huge thank you to Anna Greaves for helping me, seeing my determination and helping me with my project.